AhmedFathyDev/AhmedFathyDev/README.md

 I am an undergraduate Computer Science student, good in Algorithms, Data Structures, Object-Oriented Programming, and Problem Solving skills.
 Quick learner, self-motivated, and social.
 I hope to work in the Embedded Systems industry, and I hope to work in automotive companies as an Embedded Software Engineer.

-- 🎯 **I’m currently focusing on**: [Problem-Solving](https://github.com/ahmmohfat18/HackerRank) and [Data Structures](https://github.com/ahmmohfat18/Data-Structures), ⭐️ star the projects if you like it 🤩.
+- 🎯 **I’m currently focusing on**: [Problem-Solving](https://github.com/ahmmohfat18/HackerRank) and [Data-Structures](https://github.com/ahmmohfat18/Data-Structures), ⭐️ star the projects if you like it 🤩.

 - 🌱 **I’m currently learning**: Software Engineering.